Principle 6: Reconstruct the absent user

 Note that when you collect satisfaction feedback from users, users will invariably mix any feedback about the docs with feedback about the product, process, and other details.
 Saul Carliner notes some of the issues that occur when looking at customer satisfaction surveys as a way to measure documentation:

 … many of the prevailing definitions of quality do not lend themselves to easy measurement if they lend themselves to measurement at all.
 For example, one group of definitions of quality pertains to customer satisfaction.
 But whose?
 Should technical communicators measure the satisfaction of the sponsors who commission the technical communication products (after all, these are the ones who authorize payment), of the executives who purchase the products and services that the technical communication products describe, or of the content’s end users, who often have little or no say in the choice of the products and services they use?
 Or do technical communicators assess the satisfaction of all these groups, even though such an approach would be time consuming? (“What Do We Manage?”)

-The last time I reviewed customer satisfaction surveys, we found that tutorials were the most preferred documentation format, and also that videos would also be welcome (the video format ranked higher than we anticipated).
-This kind of feedback can aid long-term planning and prioritization.
+While at Amazon, after reviewing customer satisfaction surveys, we found that tutorials were the most preferred documentation format, and also that videos would also be welcome (the video format ranked higher than we anticipated).
+This kind of feedback helped with long-term planning and prioritization.

 Unlike other professions that have more direct interactions with users, technical writers have to go out of their way to gather and interpret user data.
 Web metrics, embedded surveys, customer support, customer milestones, and customer satisfaction surveys can all help reconstruct the absent user.
 Understanding the users and their experience with docs is essential for determining whether the documentation is any good.